TantorLabs/pg_perfbench/README.md

 - To ensure successful use, first thoroughly explore the capabilities of the tool and run the tests.

 # Configuring options
+pg_perfbench supports two modes: 'join' and 'benchmark'.
+<br> In 'benchmark' mode, the application loads the
+configured database instance and generates a report based on the report_struct.json template.<br>
+In 'join' mode, the application compares reports with each other, the path to which can be specified via the --input-dir flag (by default set to 'report' in the project root), according to criteria described in join_tasks JSON files in the project root.
 ## Service options
 | Parameter      | Description                                                                                                                                             |
 |----------------|---------------------------------------------------------------------------------------------------------------------------------------------------------|